Bryophytes have many important ecosystem functions in the Arctic. These include:

 Regulation of hydrology

-Of the more than 60 bird species with conservation priority in the European Arctic, 75% are strongly associated with tundra and mire habitats.
-Geese are especially bound to these vegetation types.
-Even though vascular plant structures are preferred when available, bryophytes are a natural part of their diet especially during springtime.
-A study from Svalbard found that bryophytes make up more than 90% of the barnacle geese diet during spring (Stech et al. 2011).
 Bryophytes are also an important food source for high arctic reindeer and caribou (Parker 1978).
-Findings from Brøggerhalvøya, north-west Svalbard, indicate an increased utilization of bryophytes as the reindeer population continued to increase.
-They can be a very important food contributor as more preferred lichens and other vascular plants become less frequent after intensive grazing (Staaland 1993).
-Although not the preferred source of food, bryophytes are grazed from time to time by arctic hare, musk-ox, lemming and other rodents as well (Longton 1988).
+Findings from Brøggerhalvøya, north-west Svalbard, indicate an increased utilisation of bryophytes as the reindeer population continued to increase.
+Bryophytes can be a very important food source when more preferred lichens and other vascular plants become less frequent after intensive grazing (Staaland 1993).
+Although they are not the preferred food source, bryophytes are grazed from time to time by arctic hares, muskox, lemmings and other rodents (Longton 1988).